ms207/self_learn_python/README.md

-# self_learn_python
+# Repo: self_learn_python
-A set of exercise for people to fork and learn python
+This repository will contain a set of exercises for people to learn python.
+The repository will be organized in levels and each file will have tests.

+* Level 1 : functions!